bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 The McDonald Criteria

-The McDonald Criteria, first introduced in 2001 and revised several times (most recently in 2017), are the gold standard for diagnosing multiple sclerosis.
-They incorporate clinical, radiological, and laboratory findings to demonstrate dissemination of lesions in both time and space.
+The McDonald Criteria, which were first introduced in 2001 and have been revised several times (most recently in 2017), remain the gold standard for diagnosing MS. These criteria combine clinical, radiological, and laboratory findings to show that lesions are disseminated in both time and space.

 Key Elements: